ibranson/localizable-enum-description/README.md

   - Provide a way to customize the display format of the enum values, such as adding prefixes or suffixes.
   - Finally, another improvement could be to provide a way to filter the enum values based on certain criteria, such as user roles or permissions.

-This can go off in many directions, but the core concept is to provide a simple and effective way to bind localized enum values to UI controls in a XAML-based application.
+This can go off in many directions, but the core concept is to provide a simple and effective way to bind localized enum values to UI controls in a XAML-based application and provide the framework for more complex "bolt-on" solutions that would otherwise unnecessarily clutter up your code-behind or view model.